CharleRoger/Garden/Canon/Languages/Koyanic/Nambic/Proto-Namb language.md

 The semantic relationships between nominal cases may also have influenced this analogy.
 There may have been a semantic split into indirect relational roles like the genitive and ablative, and direct passive/recipient roles like the absolutive and accusative.
 In such a system, the ergative case would likely be more associated with the relational roles, and this may have influenced the use of this mutated stem for the ergative case in Proto-Namb, unlike the other [[Gäj languages]].
 ## Nouns
 ### Grammatical number
 Proto-Namb features two true grammatical numbers, singular and plural, which have different inflectional forms and corresponding verb affixes.
 Additionally, there is a "numberless" category, which is not strictly a grammatical number, but a form of a noun which carries no number and cannot be modified by quantifiers.
 When numbered and numberless nouns appear together within a discourse, the numberless noun typically has an indirect or adjunct role.
-Numberless nouns can be the direct object of a verb, though it is not known whether the verb was marked for a singular or plural subject in such a case, as descendant languages exhibit different behaviour.
+Numberless nouns can be the subject of a verb, though it is not known whether the verb was marked for a singular or plural subject in such a case, as descendant languages exhibit different behaviour.

 Mass nouns appear only in the numberless form, typically representing things like substances, emotions and weather events.